Skip to main content

 Effects of hard water

-When hard water is heated, the negative effect is multiplied and strengthened, as in domestic or industrial water heaters, a calcium carbonate deposit can form more quickly.
-It can shorten the life of industrial equipment and boilers, increase the cost of water heating, reduce the efficiency of electric water heaters and cause blockages in pipes.
+Hard water is rich in dissolved minerals, especially calcium and magnesium.
+You may have already felt the effects of hard water at some point in your life; it may feel like there is a layer of residue on your hands or like dry skin and hair.
+Soap in hard water reacts with calcium (which has a relatively high calcium content in hard water) to form "foam".
+When you use hard water, you need more soap or detergent to clean everything, whether it's hands, hair or clothes.
+Also, when washing dishes and glasses, have you noticed white spots or residue on your faucets or showerheads?
+These come from hard water deposits, which are not dangerous but are unsightly or can clog pipes.
+Industrial water users have serious problems when their equipment or pipes are heavily encrusted.
+When hard water is heated, the negative effect is multiplied and strengthened; as in domestic or industrial water heaters, a calcium carbonate deposit can form more quickly.
+This can shorten the life of industrial equipment and boilers, increase the cost of heating water, reduce the efficiency of electric water heaters and cause blockages in pipes.
 And yes, mineral buildup will also occur in restaurant coffee pots, which is why some people sometimes put vinegar (acid) in their coffee pots.

-Conversion of units, from mg/L to mg
+Conversion of units, from mg/L to mg CaCO₃/L

 Example: